Probing the nonclassical dynamics of a quantum particle in a gravitational field

 \Paragraph{Probing gravity beyond the Moyal bracket} As of now, a general and consistent quantum field theory of gravity is lacking.
 Quite possibly, such a theory could lead to a unitary description of the gravitational potential at low energies, guided by the Schrödinger equation.
 In contrast, recently proposed alternative models treat gravity as a classical field that interacts with quantum matter via an effective measurement-feedback process \cite{kafri2014classical, tilloy2016sourcing, khosla2018classical, tilloy2019does, oppenheim2023postquantum, carney2023strongly, feng2023conservation, tilloy2024general}, which results in a nonunitary dynamics.
 Such models would leave it open whether (nonrelativistic) gravity acts in the form of a noisy potential or a noisy classical interaction.

 Our proposed interferometer setup allows one to test the validity of the Schrödinger equation in nonrelativistic gravity as well as more general hypotheses resulting in a phase shift determined neither by $\omega_C$ nor $\omega_Q$ and is sensitive to effects such as decoherence.
-For such a broader sensitivity, the experiment would have to be repeated with different initial states, final measurements, and interaction times in order to estimate the general superoperator $\mathcal{G}_H$ \cite{boulant2003robust,howard2006quantum,mazza2021machine,samach2022lindblad,gebhart2023learning,hangleiter2024robustly,brand2024markovian,wallace2024learning}.
+For such a broader sensitivity, the experiment would have to be repeated with a suitable placement of the two source masses, different initial states, final measurements, and interaction times in order to estimate the general superoperator $\mathcal{G}_H$ \cite{boulant2003robust,howard2006quantum,mazza2021machine,samach2022lindblad,gebhart2023learning,hangleiter2024robustly,brand2024markovian,wallace2024learning}.
 Given such an estimate, one can assess whether existing theories of gravity agree with it or otherwise infer a suitable physical model.

 We now investigate a simple modification of the superoperator $\mathcal{G}_H$, a more general discussion is deferred to the Appendix~\ref{appendix:generalGH}.
 Specifically, we use the Tilloy--Diósi model of measurement-feedback gravity \cite{tilloy2016sourcing} as an instructive example.
 It is based on a model of self-gravitational collapse \cite{diosi1989models,penrose1996gravity}, reinterpreted as a continuous mass density measurement and augmented by a Newtonian feedback potential.
 Crucially, the model requires a regularisation of the mass density to avoid divergences, and in our case this leads to a model-dependent modified phase shift $\omega_G \neq \omega_C,\omega_Q$.
 This is accompanied by a diffusion process that mainly causes the two interferometer arms to dephase at a rate $\lambda$, leading to the time evolution